bokeh/bokeh/sphinx/source/docs/user_guide/concepts.rst

 want to), and you only need to list the tools you want to add.
 Just use an output function to display your plot.

-The interface offers many more possbilities such as:
+The interface offers many more possibilities such as:

 * saving the plot instead of showing it,
 * styling and removing axes and grids,